Paul et Virginie: Synopsis

 When adolescence begins to emerge, Virginie feels a romantic sentiment awakening within her that she cannot yet name.
 The two mothers agree to marry their children, who have always gotten along so well, but they consider it still too early to do so.
 In the meantime, Madame de la Tour's aunt, Virginie's mother, suggests sending her daughter to France, where she can benefit from her substantial inheritance.
 However, Madame de la Tour had deliberately cut herself off from her family because she had been rejected by them due to her relationship with Virginie's father (who had died long ago).
 The latter was, in fact, of a lower social standing than Madame de la Tour.
 When Monsieur and Madame de la Tour arrived in Île de France, Monsieur de la Tour immediately set sail for Madagascar, where he died, leaving his wife at the port of Saint-Louis.
-Let us recall the meeting between Marguerite and Madame de la Tour and their past circumstances.
-Indeed, when Madame de la Tour and Marguerite meet, Marguerite is already settled on the island with Domingue.
+To recall the meeting between Marguerite and Madame de la Tour and their past circumstances, when Madame de la Tour and Marguerite meet, Marguerite is already settled on the island with Domingue.
 Marguerite was born into a peasant family in Brittany.
 She falls in love with a gentleman who promises to marry her, but he does not keep his promise.
 Marguerite decides to leave for the colonies to hide her shame.
 She nursed Paul when Madame de la Tour, who is pregnant, arrives.
 Madame de la Tour, for her part, is accompanied by a slave named Marie.

 After much hesitation, and considering the usefulness of separating Paul and Virginie for a certain time before their final union, Madame de la Tour is persuaded by her aunt, the governor, and the bishop of the island to convince Virginie to undertake the journey.
 She submits out of pure obedience, with a heavy heart.

 During Virginie's absence, which will last a little over two years, Paul feels oppressed by boredom and worry about Virginie's feelings towards him.
 He learns to read and write in order to correspond with his beloved.
 Virginie also writes several letters, which her great-aunt does not send.
 Through a clever ruse, Virginie manages to send a letter after a year of absence.